UX RESEARCH USER INTERVIEWING UX RESEARCH METHODS RAPID PROTOTYPING

 Timeline

 We swiftly kicked off the project with a client meeting and met with the project managers.
-With our tight 4-week deadline, we set up a meticulous plan with weekly milestones to be achieved both individually as we as a team.
+With our tight 4-week deadline, we set up a meticulous plan with weekly milestones to be achieved both individually and as a team.

 Conducting Interviews